 James used Chance techniques to structure his choreography, but the movement material for the piece originates almost exclusively in James’ emotional body.
 You can watch an early rehearsal of Loop Head: Dreams of My Life here:

 And here, James is rehearsing his piece at Blackrock, Salthill, Co.
 Galway:

 James has discussed how he made Loop Head: Dreams of My Life in several interviews with Rachel, and these conversations have been written down and are an important part of the research.
 They are based on James’ experience as a dance artist, and Rachel has developed his descriptions of his choreographic process into a phenomenological investigation of James’ approach to dance making.

 This phase of work has become the second iteration of Rachel Parry’s PhD research project.
 It is central to the bigger research project because it gives an insight into how James and Rachel navigated their relationship as dance artists during the choreographic process; how they communicated ideas and negotiated power dynamics.
-It also reveals James’ shift in understanding from linear narrative to non-narrative ways of making dances.
+It also reveals James’ shift in understanding from linear narrative to non-narrative and conceptual ways of making dances.
 The extended timeframe (approx. 14 months) allowed for deep and lengthy discussions, experimentation, and a very valuable knowledge exchange.

 James O’Connell gratefully acknowledges the support of Arts and Disability Ireland